-Congress sets contingencies for coronavirus threat; some members are quarantined
+2 GOP congressmen who interacted with Trump say they are quarantining due to contact with virus carrier

 “The Office of Attending Physician supported this overall prudent individual choice by the members due to the unique requirements of members of Congress and their travel, professional work, and frequent interaction with members of the public,” the statement said.

 Another consideration that some congressional aides have quietly acknowledged in the increased risk that coronavirus poses to older people.
-The average age of the House is 57.6 years, with 76 members age 70 or older.
-For the Senate, the average is 62.9 years, with 27 age 70 or older.
+The average age of the House is 57.6 years, with 76 members 70 or older.
+For the Senate, the average is 62.9 years, with 27 age 70 or over.

 Pelosi is 79, and House Majority Leader Steny Hoyer, D-Md., is 80, while Senate Majority Leader Mitch McConnell, R-Ky., is 78 and Durbin is 75.
+Sen. Charles Grassley, R-Iowa, the Senate president pro tempore who is third in line to the presidency after Vice President Mike Pence and Pelosi, is 86.

-At a briefing Monday, Nancy Messonnier, the director of the National Center for Immunization and Respiratory Diseases at the Centers for Disease Control and Prevention, indicated that people over 80 and 90 are at the greatest risk to the virus.
+At a briefing Monday, Nancy Messonnier, the director of the National Center for Immunization and Respiratory Diseases at the Centers for Disease Control and Prevention, indicated that people over 80 are at the greatest risk to the virus.

 “I really think it’s important for the American public to understand the risk,” Messonnier said.
 “We use these broad categories of over 60 or over 65, but the data really says that as you get older the risk goes up.”

 Rep. Barbara Lee, D-Calif., 73, declined to directly address the age-related implications of the outbreak.
-She said members are facing this just like the public at large, listening to health experts and following their leaders’ cues.
+She said that members are facing this just like the public at large, listening to health experts and following their leaders’ cues.

 – – –